 Setting the popup to different locations

-Step 2 — Here you are able to change the appearance of the popup according to your needs: adding new widgets, change styles, etc. In order to set multiple conditions to the popup, you should navigate to Display Settings and click the Display Conditions button.
+Step 2 — Click the gear icon at the bottom to proceed to Jetpopup Settings.
+In order to set multiple conditions to the popup, you should navigate to Display Settings and click the Display Conditions button.

-Step 3 — After that, you can choose the needed conditions, or if you need more, you can just click Add New Conditions button and choose additional conditions for your popup.
-The great thing is that you can add unlimited conditions and create a series of those.
+Step 3 — After that, you can choose the needed conditions, or if you need more, you can just click Add Additional Condition button and choose extra conditions for your popup.
+The great thing is that you can add unlimited conditions.

 Interestingly, you can choose either Include or Exclude conditions.
 If you choose Include, then, the popup will always appear on the set pages or posts, and if you choose Exclude, then the popup won’t appear on the posts and pages that you have set.